Rosemary Deloford

-Rosemary Deloford (nee Walsh, born 26 April 1928) is a British former squash and tennis player.
+Rosemary Deloford (née Walsh, 26 April 1928 – 24 May 2024) was a British squash and tennis player.

 A native of Birmingham, Deloford competed regularly at the Wimbledon Championships during her career.
 She reached the singles fourth round in 1949, claimed the 1954 All England Plate and was a doubles quarter-finalist in 1955.

 Deloford won the Surrey tennis championships in Surbiton in 1955.

 As a squash player she was a semi-finalist at both the British Open and U.S. national championships.

 Deloford was married to tennis player John Laurence "Jack" Deloford at a London church in 1955.
+She died in Surrey on 24 May 2024, at the age of 96.